 The STEPPES TO THE WEST journey’s route of 12,000 kilometers began in Mongolia and will traverse through China, Kazakhstan, Uzbekistan, Turkmenistan, Iran, Turkey, Bulgaria, Hungary, Austria, Switzerland, Germany, and France.
 The destination of the estimated three year journey will be London, England.

 Two-humped camels were used in caravans to transport goods along the ancient Silk Road beginning in 210BCE The Bactrian camel can pack up to two hundred and fifty kilograms each, walking some fifty kilometers a day.
 Traditionally the Bactrian caravans did not complete the full journey from Mongolia into Europe.
 Instead the goods were transferred from one caravan to the next, each caravan remaining in their own regions.

 STEPPES TO THE WEST plans to make history by completing the full distance

-with one herd of camels.
+like the old days.
 Both camels and humans face numerous obstacles including temperature extremes, dust, rain, snow and storms, and a variety of road conditions such as gravel, tar and rocky terrain.
 This will be challenging and sometimes daunting for the unshod four-legged, two-humped animals and their handlers.
 Each team member who participates will strengthen the camels’ bonding with humans.

 WHAT IS STEPPES TO THE WEST?